paopre/Spontini/README.md

 Spontini-Editor's text editor component uses **[Codemirror](https://codemirror.net/)** library, which it will automatically download from the [cloud](https://cdnjs.cloudflare.com).

-Thanks to [Aaron Hill](https://github.com/seraku24), Thomas Morley, Martin Tarenskeen and all the #regex irc channel (freenode) for the support in doing this!
+Thanks to [Aaron Hill](https://github.com/seraku24), Thomas Morley, Martin Tarenskeen and the #regex, #javascript and #python irc channels (freenode) for the support in doing this!

 ##
 ![img](documentation/images/intro.gif)